 PCRE (Perl Compatible Regular Expressions) is an open source library used by the R and S system operators.
 The regular expression syntax which the library supports is not unique to APL nor is it an integral part of the language.
-Its documentation is reproduced verbatim in this Appendix and in the Appendices to the Dyalog APL Release Notes Version 13.0.

 There are two named sections: pcrepattern, which describes the full syntax and semantics); and prcresyntax, a quick reference summary.
-Both sections are provided in the Release Notes, only the latter is included herein.